Marcos Jr. won Philippine presidency, unofficial count shows | Politics

 The next president will also likely face demands to prosecute outgoing President Rodrigo Duterte for thousands of killings during his anti-drug crackdown — deaths already under investigation by the International Criminal Court.

-Amnesty International said it was deeply concerned by Marcos Jr.' and Sara Duterte's avoidance of discussing human rights violations, past and present, in the Philippines.
-"If confirmed, the Marcos Jr administration will face a wide array of urgent human rights challenges,'' the rights group said in a statement Tuesday.
+Amnesty International said it was deeply concerned by Marcos Jr.'s and Sara Duterte's avoidance of discussions of human rights violations, past and present, in the Philippines.
+“If confirmed, the Marcos Jr. administration will face a wide array of urgent human rights challenges,'' the rights group said in a statement Tuesday.

 Human Rights Watch also called for Marcos Jr., if he takes office, to improve the human rights situation in the Philippines.
 “He should declare an end to the war on drugs' that has resulted in the extrajudicial killing of thousands of Filipinos, and order the impartial investigation and appropriate prosecution of officials responsible for these unlawful killings,” said Phil Robertson, the group's deputy director for Asia.